PandaPandaPanda/blocky-calendar/README.md

 # Blocky Calendar Made With React

-Aiming to combine the functionality of Calender,Reminder, Porject Management sites.
+Aiming to combine the functionality of Calendar,Reminder, Porject Management sites.